 What did I do?

-But days turn into weeks, and weeks turn into months, and months turn into years.
+But days turn into weeks, weeks turn into months, and months turn into years.
 And after four (4) years of fighting to get back on Facebook advertising.

 Here is the full story…